Minnehaha Academy building heights update

 In mid-May, the Minneapolis city council's zoning and planning committee voted unanimously in favor of lowering the height of Minnehaha Academy's proposed campus expansion on West River Parkway.

 After the city's planning commission approved the project last month, a group of neighbors appealed that decision to the city council, where committee members listened to concerns raised by dozens of neighbors, FMR and Sierra Club.

 The zoning and planning committee's recommendation to reduce the height of the school addition from 54 to 46 feet will go a long way towards lessening the scenic impacts to the Mississippi Gorge Regional Park.

 Next, the decision goes to the full city council, which is accepting comments until their final vote May 25.

 The private school has been located along West River Road in Minneapolis for more than 100 years.
-After a 2017 explosion killed two people and destroyed some of their buildings, the academy is planning to replace and expand their high school.
+After a 2017 explosion killed two people and destroyed some of their buildings, the academy is seeking city approvals to replace and expand their high school.

-Zoning for both the river corridor and the residential neighborhood requires that buildings not exceed 35 feet in height.
-Minnehaha Academy has applied for a conditional use permit to allow the added height.
+Zoning for both the river corridor and the residential neighborhood requires buildings not exceed 35 feet in height, but if not stopped by the council, Minnehaha Academy's conditional use permit allows them to build nearly twice as tall.

-FMR pointed out that the visual impact of the new building will affect scenic views within the Mississippi Gorge Regional Park, especially for trail users on the west side of the river.
-The 68-foot cross would be the only visible structure above the treetops from the opposite bank, setting a bad precedent.
+FMR pointed out that the visual impact of the new building will affect scenic views within the Mississippi River Gorge Regional Park, and we pointed out the project would be out of step with new state rules to protect our river corridor.